zhenjiangzhi/HanFlow/Tuina Series/README.md

 Your body isn't a machine to be fixed — it's a conversation partner waiting to be heard.

 **Core ideas**
-The essay shows how attentive touch in Tuina reconnects us to our body’s own intelligence, moving from trying to fix to learning to listen.
+Attentive touch in Tuina reconnects us to the body’s own intelligence.

-**Real-world application**
-Try placing a hand on a tense area for a minute — just feel and notice.

 **PDF:** [01_Tuina_Essay_I.pdf](01_Tuina_Essay_I.pdf)